 - 1. Know the socio-political historical bases of psychological assessment - 2.
-Apply psychometric concepts to intelligence tests through test evaluation, test selection and test interpretation - 3.
-Demonstrate proficiency in the administration and scoring of the Wechsler Scales of Intelligence and Woodcock Johnson Cognitive Battery - 4.
-Apply the scientific problem solving model of psychological assessment to an analysis of referrals and use of tests - 5.
-Apply the Cattell, Horn, and Carroll (CHC) theory of intelligence through test analysis and interpretation, oral and written communication of test findings - 6.
-Describe the historical context of Learning Disability - 7.
-Practice administering WISC V, WAIS IV, & WJ-IV - 8.
-Demonstrate proficiency in observational skills so that client test taking behaviors are integrated with quantitative, content and process information - 9.
-Write psychological reports which communicate the results of the assessment in an accurate and clearly presented manner
+Apply psychometric concepts to intelligence tests through referral question to test selection, evaluation and test interpretation - 3.
+Demonstrate proficiency in the administration and scoring of the Wechsler Scales of Intelligence and Woodcock Johnson Cognitive Battery

+4. Apply the scientific problem solving model of psychological assessment to an analysis of referrals and use of tests

+5. Apply the Cattell, Horn, and Carroll (CHC) theory of intelligence through test analysis and interpretation, oral and written communication of test findings

+6. Know the historical context of Learning Disability and its current application

+7. Practice administering WISC V, WAIS V, & WJ-IV

+8. Demonstrate proficiency in observational skills so that client test taking behaviors are integrated with quantitative, content and process information

+9. Write psychological reports which communicate the results of the assessment in an accurate and clearly presented manner Individual Cognitive Assessment Melissa Rivera Marano, Psy.D.
+2

-- 2 - 10.
-Evaluate structural, systemic, information processing, and multiple explanations of intelligence - 11.
-Demonstrate proficiency with linguistic and cultural diverse populations - 12.
+- 10. Evaluate structural, systemic, information processing, and multiple explanations of intelligence - 11.
+Demonstrate understand and developing proficiency with linguistic and cultural diverse populations - 12.
 Demonstrate beginning proficiencies in case management including initiating a new case, taking a detailed history, administering a battery of measures, meeting with a peer supervisor, writing an integrated report and being supervised by a doctoral level psychologist